 If you’re born in a very poor environment, where you’re not given books and you’re not given good education and then subsequently doors are closed to you that are open to others who perhaps don’t have your talent…I could well imagine that throughout our history there are people who have come into their own relatively late in life.

 Langan now raises horses and hones his cognitive-theoretic model of the universe—a grand theory of all origins.
-I don’t understand most of what he writes, but sometimes he gets oddly poetic. (“I just had a chance encounter with a garden slug, and it got me thinking about time.”)
+Sometimes he gets oddly poetic. (“I just had a chance encounter with a garden slug, and it got me thinking about time.”)

 But Langan will never be published in an academic journal, because he didn’t get the right credentials.
 Many of his would-be peers (with lower IQs) think he’s a crackpot.

 Carl Jung wrote, “I am not what happened to me, I am what I choose to become.”
-A brave statement, but the truth is, sometimes we do become what was done to us, a state known as post-traumatic stress disorder (PTSD).
+A brave statement, but sometimes we do become what was done to us, a state known as post-traumatic stress disorder (PTSD).
 The National Institute of Health defines PTSD as

 an anxiety disorder that can develop after exposure to a terrifying event or ordeal in which grave physical harm occurred or was threatened.
 Traumatic events that may trigger PTSD include violent personal assaults, natural or human-caused disasters, accidents, or military combat.

 Psychotherapy recognized PTSD in the aftermath of Viet Nam.
 But PTSD doesn’t affect only veterans of war or victims of atrocities.